akhidnukhlis/onboarding-react-native/README.md

-# simple-get-list-react-native
+# onboarding-react-native

 ## About The Project

-Is a simple Android application using the React-Native language.
-In this application you can display get list item and get detail item which is taken from opensource api https://jsonplaceholder.typicode.com/
+Is a simple Onboarding Android application using the React-Native language.

 ## Getting Started